tictac22/Blockchain-Todo-App/README.md

 - to be connected to Rinkeby test network with Metamask
 - and have some eth on wallet, you can get [here](https://faucets.chain.link/rinkeby)

-Technology stack <br />
+Technology stack
-  1. React, Typescript, Mui, ether.js <br />
+  1. React, Typescript,Webpack, Mui, ether.js
   2. Solidity,hardhat